NLnetLabs/routinator/source/data-processing.rst

 Unsafe VRPs
 """""""""""

-If the address prefix of a VRP overlaps with any resources assigned to a CA that has been rejected because if  failed  to  validate completely, the VRP is said to be unsafe since using it may lead to legitimate routes being flagged as RPKI invalid.
+If the address prefix of a VRP overlaps with any resources assigned to a Certificate Authority (CA) that has been rejected because if failed to validate completely, the VRP is said to be *unsafe* since using it may lead to legitimate routes being flagged as RPKI Invalid.

-There are three options how to deal with unsafe VRPS:

-A policy of reject will filter out these VPRs.
-Warnings will be logged  to  indicate  which VRPs have been filtered

-The warn policy will log warnings for unsafe VRPs but will add them to the valid VRPs.

-Finally, the accept policy will quietly add unsafe VRPs to the valid VRPs.

-Currently, the default policy is warn in order to gain operational experience with the fre- quency and impact of unsafe VRPs.
+Routinator has an :option:`--unsafe-vrps` option that specifies how to deal with these types of VRPs.
+Currently, the default policy is *warn* in order to gain operational experience with the frequency and impact of unsafe VRPs.
 This default may change in future version.

 Storing
 -------